Amendments to the BVI Business Companies Act 2004 - Striking off, dissolution, and restorations - Part 1: The New Rules - FAQs

 Q9.
 What about restoration?
 Can this still be done, by whom and how?

 Yes.
-The company, a director, member, liquidator or receiver may apply to either the Registrar (in certain circumstances) or to the Court for the restoration of the company.
+The company, or a member, creditor or liquidator may apply to either the Registrar (in certain circumstances) or to the Court for the restoration of the company.

 The simplest way to restore a dissolved BVI company (noting that we are talking about a company which is dissolved post 1 January 2023 here – we discuss the transitional provisions below) is by making an application to the Registrar.
 This can be made within five years of the date of publication of the dissolution notice in the Gazette.